JavierMarro/CuraNook/README.md

 #### - Running the development server

 Scripts that can be used in the terminal are available in the package.json.
-However, run the following command to get the website started:
+Now run the following command to get the website started:

 ```bash
 # Using pnpm